folio-org/mod-graphql/create-schemas/README.md

 	create-schemas.js schemaconf.json

-As a result, each module whose name is specified in the configuration file appears as a directory of that name within the current working directory, each such module containing only a `ramls` directory, and that directory containing its contents as of the specified release as modified by the specified overlays.
+As a result, each module whose name is specified in the configuration file appears as a directory of that name within the current working directory, each such module containing only a `ramls` directory, and that directory containing its contents as of the specified release, as modified by the specified overlays if `--overlay` is specified.

 Three command-line options are recognised, together with their negations: